Maximum levels for 3-MCPD in infant formulae

 Recommended Actions

-Non-EU suppliers of these products for infants should evaluate current levels of 3-MCPD and its esters to check compliance with this Regulation, and consider strategies for reducing the presence of this contaminant.
+Non-EU suppliers of these products for infants should evaluate current levels of glycidyl fatty acid esters (expressed as glycidol) and 3-MCPD and its esters in these foods to check compliance or consider strategies for reducing the presence of these contaminants.

 Background

-3-MCPD and its esters are contaminants that can be formed during food processing, particularly when high temperatures are applied to fats and oils.
+3-MCPD and glycidyl esters are contaminants of processed vegetable oils; free MCPDs are formed in some processed foods, particularly when high temperatures are applied to fats and oils.

-The EU aims to set maximum levels following the principle that they should be as low as reasonably achievable when applying good practices, and on the basis of scientific advice provided by the European Food Safety Authority (EFSA), taking into account data on the occurrence of contaminants in foodstuffs from various origins.
+The EU aims to set maximum levels following the principle that they should be as low as reasonably achievable when applying good practices, and on the basis of scientific advice provided by EFSA, taking into account data on the occurrence of contaminants in foodstuffs from various origins.
 See EU legislation on contaminants – maximum levels explained.

 Resources